James Nachtwey: Life and work

-Nachtwey grew up in Massachusetts and graduated from Dartmouth College, where he studied art history and political science (1966–70).
+Nachtwey grew up in Massachusetts and graduated from Dartmouth College, where he played rugby and studied art history and political science (1966–70).

 He started working as a newspaper photographer in 1976 at the Albuquerque Journal.
 In 1980, he moved to New York City and began working as a freelance photographer.
 In 1981, he covered his first assignment in Northern Ireland illustrating civil strife.
 He has documented a variety of armed conflicts and social issues, spending time in South Africa, Latin America, the Middle East, Russia, Eastern Europe, the former Soviet Union shooting pictures of war, conflict and images of socio-political issues in Western Europe and the United States.
 He is not married and currently lives in New York City.

 In 1994, Nachtwey was covering the upcoming elections in South Africa, the first non-racial ones in decades.
 As an associate of the Bang-Bang Club, he was at the scene when Ken Oosterbroek was killed and Greg Marinovich was seriously injured.

 Nachtwey had been injured previously in his work, but it was during his extensive coverage of the United States invasion of Iraq that he received his first combat injury.
 As Nachtwey and Time correspondent Michael Weisskopf rode in the back of a Humvee with the United States Army "Tomb Raiders" Survey Platoon, an insurgent threw a grenade into the vehicle.
 Weisskopf grabbed the grenade to throw it out of the humvee: two soldiers were injured in the explosion, along with the Time journalists.
 Nachtwey managed to take several photographs of medic Billie Grimes treating Weisskopf before passing out.
 Both journalists were airlifted to Germany and later to hospitals in the United States.
 Nachtwey recovered sufficiently to return overseas to cover the tsunami in Southeast Asia of December 2004.

 Nachtwey has worked with Time as a contract photographer since 1984.
 He worked for Black Star from 1980 until 1985 and was a member of Magnum Photos from 1986 until 2001.
 In 2001, he was a founding member of the VII Photo Agency (he resigned from VII in July 2011).